 - Consult with faculty (your faculty advisor or any other faculty member with whom you have a rapport) and the CDO about the courts and judges to which you should consider applying.

 - Reach out to potential recommenders.
 These may be faculty with whom you have a connection, for whom you are doing research, or in whose class you did particularly well.
 You might also consider your summer supervisor from a law-related experience.
 Most students have two faculty recommenders, and a third employer recommender for those judges who require it.

 - Start creating your profile on OSCAR, the Online System for Clerkship Application and Review (https://oscar.uscourts.gov/).
-You may create a profile and review judge information beginning July 1, though most judges will likely post their clerkship positions in later summer and throughout the fall.
+2Ls may create a profile and review judge information beginning February 6, 2019.
+On June 17, 2019 student applications will be released to federal judges that use OSCAR.

 - Attend the clerkship information sessions that will be offered this fall.

 - Check out our Judicial Clerkships website for more information, including sample cover letters, résumés, timelines, and forms to help you with the process.

 What are my chances of being successful?
 For the class of 2017, University of Richmond School of Law ranked 16th nationally for state court clerkships, and ranked 28th for federal clerkships.